 WAINSGATE'S MUSICAL HERITAGE

-Wainsgate has always been associated with music, particularly choirs...
+Wainsgate has always been associated with music, and particularly with choirs.

 THE ASHWORTH FAMILY